Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 14. Make it a game

 Filling out a job application hardly sounds like fun.
-Add some entertainment to your recruiting by gamifying the process of sourcing candidates with a game or puzzle that’s embedded on your home page or Careers page.
+Add some entertainment to your recruiting by gamifying the process of sourcing candidates with a game or puzzle that’s embedded on your home page or careers page.
 Gather names and email addresses for entry and award a prize, like a gift card, to one random winner each week.

 15. Use your packaging